sweth/git-hooks/README.md

+(This is sweth's fork that fixes handling of things like paths with embedded whitespace, as well as making the push hooks properly cascade stdin so that they actually work.
+I've got a PR open to icefox's repo but as that has received no response, I guess I'm maintaining a fork here of my own with my changes merged to master so people can more easily use them?)

 **git-hooks** - A tool to manage project, user, and global Git hooks for multiple git repositories.

 git-hooks lets hooks be installed inside git repositories, users home directory, and globally.